BorisovMaksim/BorisovMaksim.github.io/_posts/2024-05-08-state_space_models.md

 <details>
   <summary> Proof </summary>

-The proof was inspired by this <a href=https://dsp.stackexchange.com/questions/23988/why-is-the-output-of-an-lti-system-expressed-as-the-convolution-of-the-input-wit>source</a><br/>
+<p>The proof was inspired by this <a href=https://dsp.stackexchange.com/questions/23988/why-is-the-output-of-an-lti-system-expressed-as-the-convolution-of-the-input-wit>source</a></p>

 Let's assume that $\textbf{A, B, C}$ are time-invariant.
 Then